Daryes/ansible-roles/roles/_include-pkg_install/README.md

     <parameters>

-# example using the return variable '_pkg_install_status'
+# example using the variable '_pkg_install_status' returned by the role
+# using this variable is optional, and not required most of the time
 - module: ...
+    ... start a service or update a config file
   when: _pkg_install_status is changed
 ```

-The role is able to register a custom repository or ppa in the system, but is not able to update them.
+The role is able to register or update a custom repository or ppa in the system, but it does not have the capability to only remove them.
 They must be removed manually.

-When on a Debian-based distribution the following error occurs: "apt cache update failed" or similar, and using a custom ppa, verify the url and version.
+When on a Debian-based distribution, if the following error "apt cache update failed" occurs (or similar), and a custom external repo/ppa is used, verify the url and version.
-This error occurs frequently when on a given repo, a specific version is requested but does not exist for the current system release.
+This error occurs frequently when on a given repo, a specific version is requested but does not exist for the current system release, or if the repo url has changed.

 ## Requirements

-Same as ansible modules `apt` and `yum_repository`
+Same as the ansible modules `apt` and `dnf` (or the `yum` alias ) and the dedicated `*_repository` modules in the ansible.builtin collection.
+Ansible will usually install itself the requirements on the targeted hosts.

 ## Parameters